pfsense/docs/source/vpn/openvpn/configuring-a-site-to-site-pki-ssl-openvpn-instance.rst

 For users who want to make a hub-and-spoke multi-site setup, as opposed to a mesh, this method may be a good fit.

-One pfSense router is the server and the others are clients.
+One pfSense® router is the server and the others are clients.
 The primary/main office is typically the server, but whichever site has the most bandwidth and fastest firewall may be the best choice.

 Generate keys/Certificates
 --------------------------

-This how-to will be using pfSense for the PKI infrastructure.
-If there is already an existing infrastructure or do not wish to use pfSense for this task, existing certificates may be used or generated elsewhere.
+This how-to article will be using pfSense software for the PKI infrastructure.
+If there is already an existing infrastructure or do not wish to use pfSense software for this task, existing certificates may be used or generated elsewhere.
-CAs/Certificates generated outside pfSense must be :doc:`imported into pfSense </certificates/certificate-management>`.
+CAs/Certificates generated outside of pfSense software must be :doc:`imported into pfSense </certificates/certificate-management>`.

-The CA and Certificates :doc:`may be created </certificates/certificate-management>` under **System > Cert Manager** on pfSense, or use certificates made with the OpenVPN wizard.
+The CA and Certificates :doc:`may be created </certificates/certificate-management>` under **System > Cert Manager** from the pfSense webGUI, or use certificates made with the OpenVPN wizard.
 The certificates are stored in config.xml, so a normal configuration backup will keep them safe.

 Ensure there is one CA, one *Server* Certificate, and one *User* certificate for each client site.
 For the **Common Name** of each